top of page

 212.777.1373

 Purcell Carson is a documentary filmmaker and editor.
-She’s served as a lead creative partner editing character-driven, observational documentaries, including the Oscar-winning Smile Pinki and Semper Fi: Always Faithful, which won best-editing from the Tribeca Film Festival.
-Simple as Water, a cinema verité portrait following Syrian refugees in five countries, is her latest feature edit and an IDA nominee for best editing.
+She’s served as a lead creative partner editing character-driven, observational documentaries, including the Oscar-winning Smile Pinki.
+Also short-listed for the Oscar were Semper Fi: Always Faithful, which won best-editing from the Tribeca Film Festival for its look at toxic water contamination on US military bases, and Simple as Water, an IDA best-editing nominee for its portrait of Syrian refugees.
+Purcell is currently editing an essay film, Death and Taxes, about... death and taxes.

-Purcell's directorial work is connected to Trenton, New Jersey and Princeton University, where she teaches a seminar in urban studies and film and directs a community-engaged documentary program, The Trenton Project.
-Together with students and colleagues, Purcell has been researching, documenting, and designing public programming focused on the city in the 1960s.
-That work is the foundation for her forthcoming film, Harlan B. Joseph Was Here.
+Purcell's directorial work is connected to Trenton, New Jersey and Princeton University, where she has taught a seminar in urban studies and film and directed a community-engaged documentary program, The Trenton Project, for the past ten years.
+Together with students and colleagues, Purcell has been researching, documenting, and designing public programming focused on the city.
+That work is the foundation for her forthcoming film, Harlan B. Joseph Was Here, made in collaboration with historian Alison Isenberg.
 In addition, based on her research during a Fulbright year in the Western highlands of Guatemala, Purcell is directing an essay film, La Vida No Termina about Central American migration to New Jersey.
+That work, and related student projects, has been the foundation of collaboration with filmmakers in both the US and Guatemala.

-Purcell has taught filmmaking for ten years.
-She is a MacDowell fellow, an mentor in the Karen Schmeer Editing Film Editing Fellowship, and a member of the Alliance of Documentary Editors, all of which offer a platform to explore the ways documentary work, and editing in particular, resemble and differ from other forms of non-fiction inquiry.
+Purcell is a MacDowell fellow, a mentor in the Karen Schmeer Editing Film Editing Fellowship, and a member of the Alliance of Documentary Editors, all of which offer a platform to explore the ways documentary, and editing in particular, resemble and differ from other forms of non-fiction inquiry.

 bottom of page